fcladera/led-blink-galileo1/README.md

-# galileo1_blinkLed
+# led-blink-galileo1
-A sample blink in the GP led of the Galileo1 using GPIO
+A sample blink of the GP led.
+Intel Galileo Gen1, using GPIO.